Cost of LivingUpdated May 2026

 Share:XFLRWE

 What does rent prices actually cost in Las Vegas — known locally as the Entertainment Capital —?
-For this large city of nearly 647,000 residents, rent prices is more affordable than average, coming in about 7% below the national figure.
+For this large city of nearly 647,000 residents, rent prices sits slightly above average — roughly 11% higher than the national baseline.
 The city's economy — built on a state-capital economy where government employment provides a stable floor beneath private-sector volatility — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 Typical Cost Range in Las Vegas